iterative/dvc.org/content/docs/user-guide/external-dependencies.md

 The command above creates `model.pkl.dvc`, where the external dependency is specified (with the `repo` field).

-See `.dvcignore` for untracking unecessary files which were automatically tracked by DVC on running `dvc import`.
+See `.dvcignore` for untracking unecessary files which were automatically tracked by DVC on running `dvc import` or `dvc import-url`.

 <details>